synewmark/MOSS_AutoSubmit/readme.md

 Note the difference between MOSS and Codequiry when submitting the student files: MOSS accepts entire directories distinguishing between different students implicitly based on directory structure so, the directory can be the root of **all** student files whereas Codeqiry requires distinct zip files for each student requiring a list of individual students to be passed to AutoSubmit

 All params that take a text file must be in the form of text file to a list of new line character separated relative or absolute directories.
-The file must also have a terminating new line.
 See \TestResources for valid examples.

+The code can also be run via interactive mode which prompts the user for inputs.
+To run that simply include the large flags for each of the functions you want to run. i.e. --m --g to run Git and Moss

-Examples of valid commands include
+Examples of valid commands include:

 --g -u synewmark-resources -r "C:\Users\ahome\OneDrive\Desktop\Students.txt" -b studentCode -b main --c -l java -apikey *codequiry_api_key*

 --c -l java -apikey *codequiry_api_key* -sd "C:\Users\ahome\OneDrive\Desktop\StudentDirectories.txt"

 --m -l java -apikey *MOSS API key* -sfd "C:\Users\ahome\OneDrive\Desktop\StudentFiles\

+--g --m --c